go-to-k/cls3/README.md

   - Specify the number of parallel deletions.
   - To specify this option, the -c option must be specified.
   - The default is to delete all buckets in parallel if only the -c option is specified.
+- -k, --keyPrefix: optional
+  - Key prefix of the objects to be deleted.
+  - For Directory Buckets, only prefixes that end in a delimiter ( / ) are supported.
+If you do not specify the delimiter, it will be added automatically.
+  - For Table Buckets, the key prefix is not supported.

 ## Interactive Mode